alex-w-hunt/CTF_Writeups/Hack The Box/Monteverde.md

 Unable to connect with SMB1 -- no workgroup available
 ```

-With this information, I then attemted to extra more information via an RPC null session, was was successful.
+With this information, I then attempted to extract more information via an RPC null session, which was successful.
 We are able to retrieve a list of valid domain user accounts, alongside domain and password policy information.
 ```
 └──╼ $rpcclient -U "" -N 10.10.10.172
 rpcclient $> getdompwinfo